For many years, display advertising has ruled the ad market. But then, native advertising came and changed everything.

 When you visit any website, you see small and large ads across the web pages.
 These are display ads.
 Display ads often referred to as banner ads and are being used for more than 2 decades now.

-These ads are often placed along the original content with brands logo to get visitors’ attention.
+These ads are often placed along with the original content with brands logo to get visitors’ attention.
 Display ads can have varied size, type, format, and more.

 The first display ad was a banner ad for AT&T, server by Hotwired in 1994.
 Since then, the advertising methods only evolved and the industry saw a great surge in number of publishers wanting to put ads to their platforms/websites.